Accessibility in Presentations

 Definitions

-• Slide: a single page in the presentation.
+- Slide: A single page is included in the presentation.

 Things to keep in mind